Building a digital team

 - Help the team understand what the users expect by conducting research

 - Work with other designers to develop interfaces that are useful, usable, and accessibly

 - Work with the product manager to define the next iterations

-UX designers turn user research into interactions and interfaces that work for everybody.
+Product designers turn user research into interactions and interfaces that work for everybody.
 They design how someone will interact with a service.
-UX designers work closely with UX researchers, visual designers, content strategists, and frontend engineers.
+UX designers work closely with UX researchers, visual designers, content strategists, and front-end engineers.
 Their key responsibilities are to:

 - Generate low-fidelity prototypes

 - Work closely with visual designers to define the look and feel of applications

 - Plan and conduct usability testing for prototypes and implemented interfaces

 Visual designers build the look and feel of the service.
 Often times products designers also play the role of a visual designer.
 Visual designers ensure that the design provides a consistent and accessible user experience.
 Good design reflects the purpose of the service.
 Veterans’ benefits applications should look different from picnic table reservations.
 Visual designers work closely with user researchers, product designers, and front-end engineers.
 They: